tbs89/aws-ml-image-classification/README.md

 The provided dataset is the dogbreed classification dataset which can be downloaded clicking [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Our dataset comprises images that represent 133 distinct dog breeds.
 The breeds range from the widely recognized, such as the Labrador Retriever and the German Shepherd, to the more unique breeds like the Norwegian Buhund and the Plott.

-Once the data is downloaded, it will be already split in three subfolders (train, test and valid) in order to create our model.
+Once the data is downloaded, it will be already split in three subfolders (<code>train, test and valid</code>) in order to create our model.

 ## Hyperparameter Tuning